Frankly, Sawyer was not a morning person.

 Kate arched an eyebrow and finally turned to him, her curiosity getting the best of her.
 "It's about six thirty, Sawyer," she pointed out just as slowly.

-They stood in silence like that for a while longer, Sawyer not wanting to discuss yesterday, to argue with her how he was only trying to protect her, not wanting to think she'd go to jail soon and he'd never see her again and Kate as stubborn as usual.
+They stood in silence like that for a while longer, with Sawyer not wanting to discuss reality, to argue with her, to inevitably piss her off, and Kate as stubborn and distant as usual.
 Neither wanted to mention that they were probably the only people on the whole island who desperately wished that the boat wasn't coming.
 Once again, Kate was the first one to break.

 "Why're you up so early?"